What is Viet Nam's pathway to limit global warming to 1.5°C?

 Raising ambition

 Viet Nam’s conditional target is not 1.5°C compatible.
-To align with the 1.5°C temperature limit, our analysis shows that Viet Nam’s emissions would need to decrease by 13% below 2015 levels by 2030 and decrease by 27% below 2015 levels by 2035.
+To align with the 1.5°C temperature limit, our analysis shows that Viet Nam’s emissions would need to decrease by 12% below 2015 levels by 2030, and by 34% below 2015 levels by 2035, including LULUCF.
+Excluding emissions reductions from the LULUCF sector, emissions must fall to at least 7% above 2015 levels by 2030 and then decline by at least 14% below 2015 levels by 2035.
 Under current policies, Viet Nam would fall short of these targets, emphasising the need for faster climate action, in particular in the power and industry sectors.3

 Displayed values